ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 be attached to the reputa­
 tion and qualifications of tins witness In testi­
 fying to the salutary influence of a newspaper
 on the minds ot a family ofchildrcn, with whom
 ho has much to do.
 We see it staled that a
 school teacher writes to the editor of the Og­
 densburg Sentinel, the following observations
-derived tro
+derived trom
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:deu:batch_deu_artemis_ver02:data:sn84020422:00383342922:1857061701:0070/pct:33.093903,71.728737,14.418360,4.718168/!600,600/0/default.jpg"/>
 </td>